godrm/Swan/README.md

 ### Goals

-- A count of Class, Function, Protocol references
+- Summary of Class, Function, Protocol references
 - Visualization for dependencies of references
-- Provides architecture's view of modules, files, functions.
+- Provides architecture's view of modules, files, functions

 It inspired from [Pecker](https://github.com/woshiccm/Pecker) and [Sitrep](https://github.com/twostraws/Sitrep).